Living in Costa Rica?

 Despite the considerable advancement Costa Rica has seen in nearly every other aspect, its infrastructure is still the nation’s problem child.
 The condition of many roads gives particular reason for concern, as giant potholes are not exactly a rare sight.
 If the street is actually paved, that is: Much of Costa Rica’s traffic takes place on unpaved roads that might be a challenge for quite a few expats.

-While you have the right to use a vehicle with your home or international driver’s license, expats staying in Costa Rica for a longer time should apply for a local license.
-The process is as cheap as it is uncomplicated, so you might want to get it out of the way quickly if you are dependant on your car.
+While you have the right to use a vehicle with your home or international driver’s license for up to three months, expats staying in Costa Rica for a longer time should apply for a local license.
+The process is as cheap as it is uncomplicated, so you might want to get it out of the way quickly if you are dependent on your car.

 Crime is not as big a problem as in some other Central American countries, but expats should still be aware of the possibility of robberies.
 Both in bright daylight and at night, small groups of criminals often scam their unsuspecting victims out of their possessions, or, if they decide it is not worth the trouble, simply brandish weapons.
 It is very important that you do not resist in either case, as this might turn things from bad to worse.